Metering lever height variation in the WG and others

 same value as on new engines.
 This was a mistake.

 The problems we experienced with the greater value (1.7mm) were poor throttle response and occasional

 stalling when suddenly going to full power.
 In addition, leaning out the high speed mixture with the greater value can overheat the engine and cause permanent damage.

-The measured value on new WG-8's has consistently been 1.7mm.
+The measured ML value on new WG's has consistently been 1.7mm (but, of course, this could change at any time).
 This is also the same measured value of ML's in the rebuild kits from Walbro.
-This high value causes the inlet needle valve to open a bit later and, as the Walbro tech page notes, results in a leaner fuel mixture.
-At the lower value specified in the Italian Miniplane service manual, the valve will open sooner and deliver more fuel to the engine.
+This high value prevents the ML inlet needle valve from opening fully and results in a leaner fuel mixture.
+At the lower value specified in the Italian Miniplane service manual, the valve will open fully and deliver the needed fuel to the engine.